tlwilliams895/curriculum-docs/src/curriculum/creating.rst

 and not that they demonstrate a full conceptual understanding of a task.
 For example:

--  Use the rules defined by a web framework’s object-relational mapping library to configure persistent model classes.
+-  Use the rules defined by a web framework's object-relational mapping library to configure persistent model classes.

-Here, we’re specifying that it is important for a learner to be able to use the defined rules for configuring persistent model classes, without understanding the full mechanism of how the ORM library actually carries out the work of persisting instances of these classes.
+Here, we're specifying that it is important for a learner to be able to use the defined rules for configuring persistent model classes, without understanding the full mechanism of how the ORM library actually carries out the work of persisting instances of these classes.
 So we may not